Therapist Team

-All students at Tauranga Special School have direct access to Speech Language Therapy, Occupational Therapy and Physiotherapy.
+All students at Tauranga Special School have direct access to Speech-language Therapy, Occupational Therapy and Physiotherapy.
 The Therapists and Therapy Assistants provide a wide range of therapies based on the students’ needs and in consultation with families and staff.
-A parent or carer of a student is very welcome to discuss the student’s therapy needs with any of our Specialist team at any time.
-The Therapists and Therapy Assistants, alongside our ASD/Behaviour Support Specialist Teacher, make up our Specialist Team.
-This team is co-ordinated by a Specialist Manager and provides support for students, staff and parents.
+A parent or carer of a student is very welcome to discuss the student’s therapy needs with any of our Therapy Team at any time.
+The Therapists and Therapy Assistants, and our Psychologist (2 days a week) and Psychology Consultant, make up our Therapy Team.
+This team is co-ordinated by a Therapist Team Leader and provides support for students, staff and parents.
 Referrals to other specialists can be made as required.

 Speech and Language Therapy